sleepymalc/pbb.wtf/content/research/TSP-a-novel-TSP-solving-strategy/index.md

 #### Graph Convolutional Neural Network (GCNN)

-One may wonder where does the GNN involve in our methodology, is it used to model the topology of the nodes of a particular TSP instances?
+One may wonder where does the GNN involve in our methodology, is it used to model the topology of the nodes of a particular TSP instance?

 The answer is **no**.
-The GCNN is our model which learn how to perform branching given the state of the problem (e.g., given the current state of the explored recursion tree of the branch and bound algorithm).
+The GCNN is our model which learns how to perform branching given the state of the problem (e.g., given the current state of the explored recursion tree of the branch and bound algorithm).
 Intuitively, in the pipeline graph above,

-* Top-left corresponds to TSP instances (red dots corresponding to actual cities in TSP problem).
+* Top-left corresponds to TSP instances (red dots corresponding to actual cities in the TSP problem).
 * Bottom-left corresponds to our model (black dots corresponding to a node in our GCNN).

-Now, it should clear that how we utilize GNN to help us to solve this TSP problem: We use GCNN to learn a strong branching strategy and use it to do branching whenever needed.
+Now, it should be clear how we utilize GNN to help us to solve this TSP problem: We use GCNN to learn a strong branching strategy and use it to do branching whenever needed.

 ### Experimental Result